SaladDais/Impasse/README.md

 are just thin layers around the underlying CFFI structs.
 NumPy arrays that directly map to the underlying structs' memory are used for the coordinate structs like `Matrix4x4` and `Vector3D`.

-Testing with the same `quicktest.py` script against assimp's test model directory:
+Testing with a similar `quicktest.py` script against assimp's test model directory:

 ## Impasse